Miki-AG/ng-md-gae-firebase-boilerplate/README.md

     * Google Analytics - Just simply add your `GA Tracking ID` to the proper environment file.
     * Firebase - Add `apiKey, authDomain, databaseURL, projectId, storageBucket, messagingSenderId` to the proper environment file.

+This project supports developer and production environments.
+* Developer environments (local):
-## Development server (no GAE)
+    * dev: Development server (no GAE)

-- Run `ng serve` for a simple dev server. (it will use `ng build --configuration devmem`)
+        * Run `ng serve` for a simple dev server. (it will use `ng build --configuration devmem`)
-- API data calls will be intercepted and data will be served from a mock backend (app/services/hero-dev-backend.ts)
+        * API data calls will be intercepted and data will be served from a mock backend (app/services/hero-dev-backend.ts)
+    * devgae: Development server (Build and run GAE local)
+        * Run `ng build --configuration devgae` to rebuild the /dist directory.
+        * Run `gulp run` to launch the app and GAE.
+        * Data will be pulled from the local GAE Datastore.

-## Deploy on Google App Engine
+* Production environment: Deploy on Google App Engine
 1. Create a project in [Google Cloud](https://console.cloud.google.com).
 You will need the project ID.
     * Make sure your Google account is setup locally `gcloud auth list`
     * Use gcloud to point to the newly created project.
 Set current project `gcloud config set project <project-id>`